kimsyversen/Ruter-workflow-for-Alfred/README.md

 # Ruter workflow for Alfred
-This workflow allows you to manage your public transport trips in Oslo and Akershus (Norway) with Alfred.
-Now you can easily browse trips and plan when to leave your apartment.
+This workflow allows you to manage your public transport trips in Oslo and Akershus (Norway).
+Now you can easily browse trips and plan when to leave your apartment directly from Alfred.

+The workflow is probably only of interest of those living in Oslo and Oslo and Akershus (Norway).
+It might serve as a basis for developing similar workflows in other cities/countries.

 ![Workflow demo](http://i.imgur.com/rVcZv26.gif)